bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 ## Scoped Styling via Declarative Shadow DOM (DSD)

 For many (most?) islands, you'll want to provide styles as part of your markup.
-We strongly recommend using the shadow DOM inside your web components, and the native DSD support Bridgetown 1.3+ makes this a breeze!
+We strongly recommend using shadow DOM inside your web components, and the [native DSD support](/docs/content/dsd)) in Bridgetown 1.3+ makes this a breeze!
 (Pardon the pun!)

 Let's add some styling to our `<breezy-day>` component via DSD.
 Edit your `element.erb` as so: